 5 Things to be Thankful For

-What are you grateful for this year?
+What are you grateful for?
 All of the things and people you have in your life?
 There is a lot to be thankful for, but what do you do when things feel not-so-stellar?

 Here’s how to look for the good in the most unlikely places: